samergul/EmployeeMangementSystem/Home.md

 * A truly modular architecture through Dependency Injection
     * to promote code reuse across projects
-    * to make your components easily testable
+    * to make your components easy to test
     * to provide extension points for alternative usages of your features (i.e. configurability)
     * to avoid massive multi-project deployments when possible (i.e. modular rather than monolithic deployments)
 * Entirely automated deployments through templated PowerShell scripts